 The Advantages and Disadvantages of Feeding Deer

-It’s critical for you to read the following information carefully.
+You must read the following information carefully.
 This will help you avoid any potential nasty surprises in the future.

 Some people are under the impression that feeding deer is easy.
 They believe that opening the gate to deer will give them the golden opportunity to feed these amazing animals.
 However, there’s more involved in this fascinating activity.